pixierepo/aws_gg_pixie_setup/README.md

 sudo ./greengrassd start
 ```

-You should now see in the IoT Console a new connexion.
+In your IoT Console Deploy the group and select Automatic Detection.
+Once the deployment is successful you should see a new connection in the Monitor Tab.